 In case a user is allowed to book a shift on the same day, the option will be presented to the user, and the building where the user is located is preselected.
 The user does have the power to adjust this preselection and book a shift in another building.

 Located at another office

 A user may decide to go to another office other than the building where they booked a shift.
-Office Shifts will indicate this by presenting the status At another office.
+Mapiq will indicate this by presenting the status At another office.
 In this scenario, end-users can change their shifts (if the booking policy allows) by clicking on the status and clicking the Change shift button.